calroc/Thun/docs/Correcet_Programming.rst

 Reify the Forms with Each Meaning
 ---------------------------------

-Let’s pick one of the expressions and iterate through the environments showing the result of reifying that expression in that environment.
+Let's pick one of the expressions and iterate through the environments showing the result of reifying that expression in that environment.

 .. code:: ipython2